rodneyazev/rodneyazev/README.md

 [![](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/rodney-a-901681213/)

-Hi there, my name is Rodney and welcome!
+Hi there, my name is Rodney and welcome!<br>
 I am an IT Analyst who is enthusiastic about new technologies, who is always creating and innovating wherever I am and who enjoys solving problems, and I'm using GitHub as a knowledge base. =D

 <!-- ![Tron Legacy](https://i.imgur.com/r7it5tZ.gif) -->